failsafe-lib/failsafe.dev/policies.md

 ### Composition Recommendations

-A typical policy composition might place a `Fallback` as the outer-most policy, followed by a `RetryPolicy`, `CircuitBreaker`, and a `Timeout` as the inner-most policy:
+A typical policy composition might place a `Fallback` as the outer-most policy, followed by a `RetryPolicy`, a `CircuitBreaker` or `RateLimiter`, and a `Timeout` as the inner-most policy:

 ```java
 Failsafe.with(fallback, retryPolicy, circuitBreaker, timeout)